What is LIFT?

 Did the Foundation Drs contribute to on call throughout programme as per their Foundation colleagues?

-We felt it was important to maintain their on-call and the trainees in Manchester wanted to keep it this way and it has worked fine.
+Yes, we felt it was important to maintain their on-call and this has worked fine.
+Communication is needed between the trainee, Trust and Practice

 Did any of the LIFT trainees struggle to achieve the required competencies in hospital specialties?